Combined blowing process in converter steel making

 In the combined steel making process oxygen, required to refine the steel, is blown through the top mounted lance while the inert gas needed for improving the mixing of the metal bath is blown through the bottom mounted tuyeres or permeable elements.
 The process is shown in Fig 4.
 This stirring is performed with nitrogen gas in the high carbon range of the melt in the bath and with argon gas once lower carbon levels have been reached.
 The bottom flow rates are normally lower than 0.2 N Cum/t minute.
-In typical practice nitrogen gas is introduced through the bottom in the first 60-80 % of the oxygen flow and oxygen gas is switched on in the last 40 to 20 % of the blow.
+In typical practice nitrogen gas is introduced through the bottom in the first 60 % to 80 % of the oxygen blow and argon gas is switched on in the last 40 % to 20 % of the blow.
 The rapid evolution of the CO gas in the first part of the oxygen flow prevents nitrogen pick up in the steel.

 Fig 4 Combined blowing process